New York Color • Smooth Skin loose powder - Translucent • Loose Powders

 This powder is good, but not great.

 It is worth the money but don't expect it to equal something hight end.
-The difference, even if minor, is still there.
-Not to mention that it might not be mattifying enough for oily skin.
-I would suggest a cornstarch or hydrolyzed rice based powder instead.
+The difference is still there.
+You will become more and more aware of it over time.
+The texture is coarse.
+Not to mention that for oily skin it might not be mattifying enough.

 When I first tried it I was really impressed.
 I use loose powder after sunscreen.
 But it did not wear that well.
 The finish became less and less uniform every time I blotted.

 It is still a good option though if you apply powder very lightly instead.
 After my sunscreen I need quite a bit of powder to remove the sheen I get.
 Even if I look slightly powdered at first, my very oily male skin will quickly take care of that.)
 But as I said, for most people who use powder sparingly this product might be more than OK.